---

 title: Sandboxes

 description: Provision ephemeral, isolated Linux environments on Railway.
-Create them from the dashboard, CLI, or TypeScript SDK, run commands in them, and tear them down when done.
+Create them from the dashboard, CLI, or TypeScript SDK, run commands in them, read and write their files, and tear them down when done.

 ---